 In general, a zirconia dental crown can cost anywhere from $1,000 to $2,500.

-Please note, your geographic location and insurance company can affect.
+Please note that your geographic location and insurance company can affect you.
 But it’s definitely worth consulting your insurance company to find out if they cover a zirconia crown.

 Gold has been used in dentistry for over 4,000 years, making it the oldest material used in the industry.
 A gold crown could set you back quite a bit more, perhaps between $600-$2,500 for a single tooth.